awsdocs/aws-doc-sdk-examples/README.md

 ![[]](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue)

 # AWS SDK Code Examples
-This repository contains code examples that demonstrate how to use the AWSK SDK's to interact with AWS services.
+This repository contains code examples that demonstrate how to use the [AWSK SDK's](https://aws.amazon.com/developer/tools/) to interact with [AWS services](https://aws.amazon.com/products).

 Many examples are injected into the [AWS Documentation](https://docs.aws.amazon.com).

-## Invoking example code
-To invoke this example code, you must have an AWS account.
-For more information about creating an account, see [AWS Free Tier](https://aws.amazon.com/free/).

-You must also have AWS credentials configured.
-For steps on using the CLI to configure credentials, see [CLI Configuration basics](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

-## ⚠️ Usage Disclaimer
-These code examples interact with services that may incur charges to your AWS account.
-For more information, see [AWS Pricing](https://aws.amazon.com/pricing/).

-Additionally, example code may theoretically modify or delete existing AWS resources.
-As a matter of due diligence:
- * Be aware of the resources that these examples create or delete.
- * Be aware of the costs that might be charged to your account as a result.
- * Back up your important data.

 ## How this repository is organized
 Code examples for each language's SDK can be found within the following sub-directories: